keisuke-okb/vlm-image-tools/README.md

 Image classification and captioning tools using VLMs (Stable VLM, Heron)

 ## Features
-Using VLMs(Visual Language Models), many image files can be processed at once:
+Using VLMs(Visual Language Models), many image files can be processed at once.

 Output types(multiple selections supported):
 - `--save_text`: Save image file name and its corresponding result to text file.